System Prompts in the Claude Agent SDK

 const systemPrompt = readFileSync("system-prompt.md", "utf-8");

-Useful when your prompt is long or when you want version control over it separately from your agent code.
+Useful when your prompt grows long or when you want to version-control it separately from your agent code.

 2. Use the Claude Code preset